DAINTINESS-Group/ObjectOrientedArchitectureDiagrammer/README.md

 ### Motivation

-The purpose of this project is to develop an independent software tool that creates UML diagrams by reverse engineering Java object-oriented source code.
+The purpose of this project is to develop an independent software tool that produces UML diagrams by reverse engineering Java object-oriented source code.

 ### Features

 * Visualize class && package UML diagrams
   * Choose the classes/packages that will be included in the diagram
   * Create different diagrams from the same project
-* Exported a created diagram:
+* Export a diagram to:
-  * GraphML.
-View the exported diagram using yEd
+  * GraphML in order to visualize it using yEd
-  * as Image
+  * Image
-  * as a text file that can you can load later
+  * text file that can you can later load

 ## Getting Started